Lightstreamer/Lightstreamer-example-HelloWorld-adapter-dotnet/README.md

 ##### DataAdapterLauncher

-The `DataAdapterLauncher.vb` creates a DataProviderServer instance and assigns a HelloWorldAdapter instance (which we will define below) to it.
-Then, it creates two TCP client sockets, because the Proxy Data Adapter, to which our remote .NET Adapter will connect, needs two connections (but as we said, after creating these sockets, you don't have to bother with reading and writing, as these operations are automatically handled by the DataProviderServer).
-Let's use TCP ports <b>6661</b> and <b>6662</b>.
-Assign the stream of the first socket to the RequestStream and ReplyStream properties of the DataProviderServer.
-Assign the stream of the second socket to the NotifyStream property of the DataProviderServer.
-Finally, start the DataProviderServer.
+The `DataAdapterLauncher.vb` creates a DataProviderServer instance and assigns a HelloWorldAdapter instance to it.
+Then, it creates a TCP client socket on TCP port <b>6661</b>.
+Then it assigns the stream of the socket to both the RequestStream and ReplyStream properties of the DataProviderServer.
+As we said, after creating this socket, you don't have to bother with reading and writing, as these operations are automatically handled by the DataProviderServer.

+Finally, the DataProviderServer is started.

 ##### HelloWorldAdapter